 What mini milestones will you be celebrating this month?
 I’d love to hear all about them in the comments below.

 The above post was sponsored by Netflix.
 All thoughts, opinions, & ideas are my own.
 Thank you to Netflix for partnering with me.
 And thank you readers for supporting the brands that support this blog & my family.

 Teaching you how to cook one deliciously simple recipe at a time.
 Food is my love language, let me love you.
 Soli deo gloria.

 I’m Holly.
 A Northern Michigan resident by way of Las Vegas, Nevada and the Southern California High Desert.
-Here you’ll find recipes that a family tested, kid approved, & using eggs that are fresh from my chickens poopers.
+Here you’ll find recipes that are family tested, kid approved, & that use eggs fresh from my chickens poopers.
 Food is my love language.
 Let me love you.